How to Change Your Web Host Without Negatively Affecting SEO

 1. Create a new WordPress database on your new host.

-3. Create a new database with a name that’s easy for you to associate with your site.
+3. Create a new database with a name that’s easy to associate with your site.

-4. Create a new username and secure password.
+4. Create a unique username and secure password.

 5. Add the user to your new database.
 Give the user all privileges.